2025 Conference Agenda

 Sponsored by Alfasigma.

-Alexandra Mangili, Head of Clinical Sciences, Alfasigma
+Alexandra Mangili, Clinical Science Head, Alfasigma

 Veruska di Sena, SVP, Head of US Medical Affairs, Intercept Pharmaceuticals, Inc.